cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define-copy.md

 ---

-## You may need a consultation to determine your deck requirements
+## You may need a consultation to determine your conversion requirements

 It is possible to prepare your permit application without consulting with a reviewer.
 However, many residents prefer to come in for a free 20 minute consultation with a reviewer before applying for a permit.
 During this consultation, the reviewer will:

-* let you know if you can complete your project as you originally planned,
 * give you the personalized property information you need to fill out your building permit application,
-* give you a list of documents you need to prepare for your building permit &nbsp;application based on your specific project,
+* give you a list of documents you need to prepare for your building permit application based on your specific project,
 * and explain any next steps needed for you to correctly permit your project.

 ---